JimmyBinoculars/P2P-Chat/README.md

 ## Contributing
 Please contribute to this project.
 ## Setup
-So far there is no setup required but in future I will add some documentation.
+So far there is no setup required but in future I will add some documentation

+BTW progress has slowed on this project